Kathy Jennings: Career

-In the 2022 election, Jennings won a second term in a closer election, defeating Republican Julianne Murray with 53 percent of the vote.
+In the 2022 election, after running unopposed in the Democratic primary, Jennings won a second term in a much closer election, defeating Republican Julianne Murray by roughly 8 points and taking roughly 54 percent of the vote, the best performance for a Republican running for Attorney General in over a decade as Democratic President Joe Biden's approvals in his home state suffered.

-Jennings has participated in corporate-sponsored Attorney General junkets during her tenure as Attorney General.
-In addition to several events around the United States, she and her husband traveled to South Africa in November 2023 for an event paid for by the Attorney General Alliance, a nonprofit whose funding comes from corporate sponsorships, including from companies that state attorneys general are tasked with investigating.
-While Jennings has stated that no taxpayer money paid for her flights, Jenning's $6,5000 annual membership in the alliance is funded by Delaware taxpayers.
+Jennings has participated in several Attorney General conferences during her time in office.
+In addition to several events around the United States, she and her husband, along with dozens of other Attorneys General from around the country, traveled to South Africa in November 2023 for an event paid for by the Attorney General Alliance (AGA), a nonprofit.
+AGA brings all Attorneys General from across the country together for non-partisan discussions with each other and with corporations who financially back the organization on issues facing their states and the country.
+AGA has come under some scrutiny in the past, as these corporate sponsorships include backing from companies that state attorneys general are often tasked with investigating.
+While no taxpayer money paid for her flights, lodging, or any other expenses incurred during the trip, Jennings's $6,500 annual membership in the alliance that allowed her to attend this trip was funded by Delaware taxpayers.